canopy-js/canopy-js/README.md

 ```
 Topic 2: This is a paragraph defined in a file called Topic_2.expl.
-When you click on the link above, this paragraph will be displayed.
+When you click on the link in the previous paragraph, this paragraph will be displayed below it.
 ```